 Oral Board Interviews

-This testing method employs the typical in-person interview panel technique and uses custom-designed questions and scenarios concerning qualifications, managerial and leadership skills, administrative competency and technical skills to ascertain the candidate’s depth of knowledge, skills, abilities and experience required for the position begin tested.
-Questions and scenarios are prepared to match the specific need or skills and abilities for the position, based on the position description and job analysis.
+This testing method employs the typical in-person interview panel technique and uses custom-designed questions and scenarios concerning qualifications, managerial and leadership skills, administrative competency, and technical skills to ascertain the candidate’s depth of knowledge, skills, abilities, and experience required for the position being tested.
+Questions and scenarios are prepared to match the specific need or skills and abilities of the position based on the position description and job analysis.
 A summary report on the candidate’s demonstrated knowledge and performance is provided.

 Assessment Center Testing

 This is the most detailed and comprehensive test of all testing methods.
-Moreover, OFCA’s Assessment Services include the exercises that most national personnel groups and universities consider necessary for a valid experience.
-Our Assessment Center is custom-designed and simulates the candidates in the position to which they are to be promoted.
-It evaluates the necessary skills and abilities required for the position in an objective manner.
-In preparation for the test, a thorough examination of the job description is completed and the most important feature is a job analysis of the position before preparing the test.
-Test results include a score, percentage and a profile of each candidate’s performance in all of the evaluative areas detailing each candidate’s strengths and weaknesses.
+Moreover, OFCA’s assessment services include the exercises that most national personnel groups and universities consider necessary for a valid experience.
+Our assessment center is custom-designed and simulates the position to which they are to be promoted.
+It evaluates the necessary knowledge, skills, and abilities required for the position in an objective manner.
+In preparation for the test, a thorough examination of the job description and job analysis is completed of the position before preparing the test.
+Test results include a score, percentage, and a profile of each candidate’s performance in all of the evaluative areas that detail each candidate’s strengths and weaknesses.

 Fire Chief Selection Process

 The OFCA provides assistance to all sizes and types of departments in the search and/or selection of new Fire Chiefs, and Executive and Administrative Officers.
 With our experience and attention to detail, we are able to streamline and coordinate search efforts to identify the best candidate for your organization.
 Our services are designed to be customized for any type of organization; municipal, township, or fire district, and any type of structure; volunteer, career, or combination department.